tristaneason/wree/wp-content/plugins/creative-mail-by-constant-contact/README.md

 - **Enhanced Ecommerce:** WooCommerce store customers and ecommerce interactions are all captured automatically within your email marketing list.
 Retarget and re-engage your customers.
 Sell more stuff.
 - **Beautiful Transactional Emails:** Standard WooCommerce triggered emails can be replaced to match your branding and style.
 Build one, and then all your other WooCommerce emails managed by Creative will inherit the same branded look.
 Hey, style matters.
 - **Jetpack Forms Integration:** Collect, sync, and manage opt-in subscribers directly from Jetpack forms into Creative Mail.
-- **Build Better Branding:** Creative Mail includes our free LogoMaker and image editing suite to enhance your brand.
+- **Build Better Branding:** Creative Mail includes our free LogoBuilder and image editing suite to enhance your brand.
 - **Amazing Stock Images:** You get free access to the completely integrated photo library (in addition to your own WordPress media library) to make amazing email marketing campaigns with award winning images.
 - **Get Better Deliverability:** Other email marketing solutions require complex SMTP solutions, external gateways or have you sending from their less than stellar IPs.
 As a result, your emails can get bounced or never delivered.
 Creative Mail is an all-in-one solution that uses Constant Contact’s rock solid infrastructure, for superior deliverability.
 Boom! ‘nuff said.
 - **Live Support:** With our paid plans (Awesome & Ultimate) you get access to phone and chat support to help you get answers from real live, helpful humans.
 Imagine that!